deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 She'd known Ava was tough, but this time, when Ava looked her dead in the eye, she *really* saw the steel in there.
 "Worth what?"
 Ava demanded.
 "Worth a few tears?
 Worth feeling like I'm less important than his mission?
 Less important than saving lives?
 Less important than stopping what happened to our home from happening somewhere else?
 Happening *here*?"

 She surged forward and flung her arm out to punctuate her conviction.
-"Well…he's right!
+"Well...he's right!
 I AM less important than that!"

 "Maybe he is, but do *you* need to be doing this to yourself to make that mission happen?"
 Charlotte persisted.

-Ava deflated. "…I think I do, yeah.
+Ava deflated. "...I think I do, yeah.
 I think he needs me."

 "Are you sure?"